EEN421/EEN421.github.io/_posts/2024-04-18-gMSA-based-DSA-Accounts-for-Defender-for-Identity.md

 - Some DC's weren't correctly added as **Principals Allowed to Retrieve** the DSA's **gMSA Password**.

->Using the above scripts and tips in this article, you won't run into any of these issues &#128526;
+>Using the above scripts and tips in this article, you won't run into most of these issues &#128526;

 Othere known issues and how to fix them are listed in the [official Microsoft Documentation](https://learn.microsoft.com/en-us/defender-for-identity/troubleshooting-known-issues#sensor-failed-to-retrieve-group-managed-service-account-gmsa-credentials)

 >&#128161; Pro-Tip: _Something I often forget about, is the time it takes for the next Kerberos ticket to be issued after creating a new gMSA or adding a DC to the Hostgroup of **Principals Allowed to Retrieve the gMSA Password**.
-The issue is that the gMSA won't immediately work because it's waiting on the next ticket which could be hours away.
-You can fix this withh the following command:_ &#128071;
+The issue is that the gMSA won't immediately work because the DC's are waiting on the next ticket which could be hours away.
+You can fix and request a new ticket with this with the following command:_ &#128071;
 ```powershell
 klist -li 0x3e7 purge
 ```